 Review: This is one of the greatest music apps available for musicians.
 What does it do?
 Its lets you keep your sheet music on your iPad and take detailed notes.
 You can upload all of your sheet music into the app and organize it in anyway you like.
 Eventhough this app is a little pricy it is tottaly worth it!
 Every performer needs this app!

 Review: This is hands down the best app for all young students and piano teachers!
 Piano Maestro is ranked the #1 Education App for a reason since it helps students practice and learn their sight reading, rhythm, technique and playing with both hands.
 Students can learn to play songs step by step and have access to various practice options.
 Teachers can use well known piano method books since all books can be found in the library section.
 Receive weekly progress reports to track your student’s progress in between lessons and remotely assign homework with personal notes to have students practice songs and exercises.
 The software uses a microphone to verify if you are playing the correct notes and keeps track of your high scores.
 I highly recommend teachers to purchase the membership for this amazing app!

-Review: I recommend this app for all music teachers.
+Review: I use this app every day as a teacher.
 You can create custom visual or auditory exams for your students and keep track of their test scores.
-This app is very useful but if you visit the online website you will find the same content for free.
-They also have theory lessons available but for the traveling teacher this offline app is very resourceful.
+This app is extremly useful and makes theory tests into a fun game.

 Designer: Frozen Ape

 Review: All musicians know that a metronome is the most important tool to have.
 Of course there are many metronomes available that will accomplish the same goal but if you are a serious musician then Tempo is the app for you.
 Not only does it keep tempo in every time signature available but you can also accent any beat you chose.
 From the sleek design to the preloaded custom tempos for each song I can say “this is the best digital metronome.”